Dolichandra unguis-cati (L.) L.G. Lohmann

 If grown on a sturdy trellis in full sun, cat's-claw can produce a thick covering of leaves with many showy flowers.
 The vine has reportedly been used in California to cover cinder block walls and chain-link fences (UCD Department of Plant Sciences 2009).
 Growers should take care, however, to be sure that the vine does not escape and grow into other areas where it is not wanted.
 The aggressive growth of the vine can quickly cover and smother ornamental shrubs and other plants.

-According to the UF/IFAS Assessment of Non-Native Plants in Florida's Natural Areas (IFAS Invasive Plant Working Group 2008), cat's-claw vine is invasive and not recommended in the central zone in Florida.
-In the northern and southern zones it should be treated with caution and carefully managed to prevent it from escaping (counties listed by zone at http://plants.ifas.ufl.edu/assessment/pdfs/assess_counties.pdf).
-Additionally, cat's-claw vine is currently listed as a Category I invasive exotic by the Florida Exotic Pest Plant Council (FLEPPC).
-Category I plants are defined as "invasive exotics that are altering native plant communities by displacing native species, changing community structures or ecological functions, or hybridizing with natives."
+Cat's-claw vine is currently listed as a Category I invasive plant on the Florida Invasive Species Council’s 2019 List of Invasive Plant Species; although it is listed under its older name of Macfadyena unguis-cati (FISP 2019).
+Invasive plants are listed as a Category I invasive "when they are altering native plant communities by displacing native species, changing community structures or ecological functions, or hybridizing with natives".
 Cat's-claw vine disrupts natural communities by climbing in the forest canopy and producing a thick blanket of vegetation that can smother trees and prevent sunlight from reaching plants below.
 Under certain conditions, the growth of the vine can be very aggressive.
 In Australia, multiple cat's-claw vines have been observed to grow and fuse together over time to form a single mass resembling the trunk of a tree.
 One such trunk discovered in 2010 in New South Wales was reportedly "the diameter of a car tyre" and required two men to lift out the cut section after it was cut with a chainsaw (Anonymous 2010).

 Cat's-claw vine can climb up to 50' high and produce flowers and fruit at the top of the forest canopy.
 The wind-dispersed seeds are released free of obstruction at a great height, allowing them to travel long distances.
 It was originally believed that the vines propagated vegetatively, through the spread of the root structures, but it is now thought that most new recruitment of vines comes from seed dispersal (Osunkoya et al. 2009).